sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure-helix-integration.md

 keywords: configuration, prometheus server, examples, helix, bmc
 description: How to integrate the hardware metrics collected by **${project.name}** into BMC Helix Operations Management

+# Integrating With BMC Helix Operations Management

-# Configure a VictoriaMetrix vmagent
+## Configure a VictoriaMetrix vmagent

 **${project.name}** collects metrics from monitored targets and exposes the collected information.
 The VictoriaMetrix vmagent can be configured to scrape this data and remotely write it to BMC Helix Operations Management.

 ## Install and Configure the vmagent

-Go to the the VictoriaMetrix vmagent [release page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and download the `vmutils` package appropriate to your system.
+Go to the VictoriaMetrix vmagent [release page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and download the `vmutils` package appropriate to your system.

 Unpack the archive.
 Create a `hardware-sentry.yml` file in the folder where the `vmagent` was unpacked.